caseycavanagh/livestream/pages/home.md

 	</section> -->
 	<section>
 		<h2>Virtual Tip Jar</h2>
 		<p>I'm donating 75% of total tips collected during my livestream concert to <a href="https://www.grammy.com/musicares/get-help/musicares-coronavirus-relief-fund">MusiCares</a>.
 They established the COVID-19 Relief Fund to help folks in the music community affected by the Coronavirus pandemic.
-I recognize that times are tough but if you can spare a few dollars, it will go a long way.<br><br>
+If you have a few dollars to spare, it will go a long way.<br><br>
     <a class="button button-paypal" target="blank" href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FRDL9EDWGRBWG&source=url"> <i class="fa fa-paypal"></i>&nbsp;Paypal</a>
     <a class="button button-venmo" target="blank" href="https://venmo.com/code?user_id=1345681100898304178"> <i class="fa fa-money"></i>&nbsp;Venmo</a>